Here’s the problem: Christianity in North America is disintegrating.

 The exodus hasn’t begun, it’s almost done.

 I’m not suggesting that tomorrow we’ll wake up and all the churches will be gone.
-In fact, in an era of decline, many churches still believe their church is immune.
+In fact, despite an era of decline, many churches believe they are immune.
 But the data doesn’t lie.
-As a whole, there are few churches specifically growing due to evangelism.
+Few churches specifically grow through evangelism.
 Some churches, ones that are well resourced, might be growing through new Christian immigrants, or births in the congregation, or Christians switching churches, but few are baptizing those who never went to church, let alone those who don’t know the stories.

 Why is this happening?

-I believe one of the critical reasons why the church is declining is because we’ve lost our ability to tell the gospel story in ways people outside the safe confines of the church building can capture.
+I believe one of the critical reasons why the church is declining is because we’ve lost our ability to tell the gospel story in ways outsiders can understand.

-It’s happening because the church is, dare I say, incompetent at connecting with people who don’t fit a bygone era of assumptions.
+It’s happening because the church is, dare I say, incompetent at connecting with people who don’t fit a bygone worldview.

 Here’s what I mean.